Interval between two sun sights

 Interval between two sun sights,Here we compare the observer's latitude to different values of the sun's declination.

-What is a apparent noon sight:
+What is an apparent noon sight:

 Calculating this local apparent noon sight is straightforward without any formula, and we design it on the map as a latitude.